What can a financial adviser do for me?

 Chartered financial planner

-To achieve chartered status, an adviser must pass at least four specialist exam, be a member of the Personal Finance Society (PFS), and provide evidence of at least five years of experience.
+To achieve chartered status, an adviser must pass at least four specialist exams, be a member of the Personal Finance Society (PFS), and provide evidence of at least five years of experience.

 Being a member of the PFS means they must adhere to a code of professional ethics and do a certain amount of continued professional development each year.
 Of the six exams available, there was a pass rate of just 60% in 2016.